 Stop and Prevent Hair Loss Due to Emotional Shock or Trauma

-Edited by Donna, Eng, Doug Collins, Anonymous and 1 other
+Edited by Donna, Eng, Doug Collins, Alma

 Both women and men can experience partial or full hair loss due to depending on their age, general health, and other factors.
 Although the hair usually grows back, this type of hair loss can sometimes be permanent.
 The hair can fall out in patches, all at once or just simply become thinner all over the scalp.
 Hair loss caused by emotional trauma or stress might go on for as long as you are experiencing the shock or heartbreak and then for about another seven to eight months after that.

 ==Causes of Shock and Trauma Related Hair Loss--